Norm-Bounded Low-Rank Adaptation

+Recent works show that it is beneficial to control the rank and norm of the weight adaption. \citet{jang2024lora,kim2025lora} show that the global minimum of fine-tuning has low rank and small magnitude while spurious local minima (if they exist) have high rank and large magnitude.
+Moreover, bounding the magnitude of $W$ can enhance training robustness \citep{bini2025decoupling}.
+In \citet{hu2025computational}, LoRA training can achieve sub-quadratic time complexity under certain norm-bound conditions.

+Motivated by those findings, we propose norm-bounded low-rank adaptation (NB-LoRA), a novel finetuning method that admits explicit bounds on both the rank \emph{and} norm of weight update through matrix reparameterization (see Fig.~\ref{fig:nblora-scheme}).
+Our approach can control a family of matrix norms, called Schatten $p$-norms (i.e. $p$-norms of the singular value sequence), which include the nuclear norm, Frobenius norm, and spectral norm as special cases.
+We summarize our contributions as follows.

-with $r\in \mathbb{N}$ and $\delta >0$.. \item Our parameterizations are unconstrained, i.e. mappings $\mathcal W: \R^N\mapsto \R^{m\times n}$, and are {\em complete}, i.e., for any $W\in \R^{m\times n}$ satisfying \eqref{eq:ranknorm}, there exists a (not necessarily unique) $\theta\in\R^N$ such that $W=\mathcal W(\theta)$. \item Numerical experiments on PEFT of a vision transformer illustrate that NB-LoRA can achieve equivalent adaptation performance to LoRA and other existing methods while exhibiting less ``forgetting'' of the source model.
-Also, norm bounds appear to significantly reduce sensitivity to hyperparameter variation. \item We illustrate the broader utility of NB-LoRA via simple privacy-preserving model merging and low-rank matrix completion applications. \end{itemize}
+\begin{itemize} \item Our parameterization is a smooth map $W=\mathcal{W}_S(\tilde A, \tilde B)$ which takes as argument two free matrix variables of the same size as $A, B$, but the resulting $W$ automatically satisfies user-prescribed bounds on both rank and all individual singular values of $W$, which further allows any Schatten $p$-norm bound on $W$ to be specified. \item Our parameterization is {\em complete}, i.e., for any $W\in \R^{m\times n}$ satisfying the prescribed bounds on singular values, there exists a (not necessarily unique) $\tilde A, \tilde B$ such that $W=\mathcal W_S(\tilde A, \tilde B)$. \item LLM fine-tuning experiments show that NB-LoRA can substantially improve training stability, overall performance and robustness to learning rates. \item Vision transformer fine-tuning experiments illustrate that NB-LoRA can achieve similar adaptation performance to LoRA and other existing methods while exhibiting less ``forgetting'' of the source model.
+Also, norm bounds appear to significantly reduce sensitivity to hyperparameter variation. \end{itemize}